Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/laravel-relational-database-models.md

 ## Defining the relationships in the models

-It is very cool, and the database will be able to click through, but the real magic now comes in the models.
+It is fantastic, and the database can click through, but the real magic now comes in the models.

 Let's start by altering the book model.
 As mentioned in the intro, one book will belong to one category.